 With its dazzling beaches and lush jungles, it’s no wonder that Costa Rica attracts 1.7 million tourists each year.
-Costa Rica is not only a great country to visit — it’s the perfect location for a destination wedding.
+Some American visitors come to Costa Rica for more than a typical vacation — they choose this tropical paradise as the place to say their “I do’s.” .
 Just imagine pledging your love to your partner with a backdrop of sparkling waters, vibrant rainforests, a majestic mountain range or all of the above.

-The great news is that getting married in this beautiful country is a fairly simple process.
+Planning a wedding is often a significant undertaking, and a destination wedding typically comes with additional layers of planning.
+However, getting married in Costa Rica can be a fairly simple process, and it’s sure to be a memorable experience.
 If you’re wondering how to get married in Costa Rica, we have the answers.
 There are just a few logistics you’ll need to know in advance.

 Costa Rica is just under 20,000 square miles, which is slightly smaller than the U.S. state of West Virginia.
 Even though the country is relatively small, it boasts two international airports.
 The largest international airport is Juan Santamaría International Airport (SJO), which is located in the Central Valley near the nation’s capital of San José.
 Daniel Oduber Quiros International Airport (LIR) is located in Liberia, a city in the Guanacaste Province.
 Many cities in the U.S., including New York, Miami, Orlando, Chicago, Los Angeles, Atlanta, Houston, Denver, Charlotte and many more, have direct flights to Costa Rica.

 Costa Rica is known for being a friendly country with a neighborly disposition toward tourists.
-To enjoy a smooth entry into the country, all you need is a passport that will remain valid throughout the 6 months past your stay and a return ticket or proof that you plan to travel to another country at the conclusion of your stay in Costa Rica — there is no need for a tourist visa.
+To enjoy a smooth entry into the country, all you need is a passport that will remain valid through 6 months past your stay and a return ticket or proof that you plan to travel to another country at the conclusion of your stay in Costa Rica.
+There is no need for a tourist visa.

 When you arrive at the airport, you will need to arrange for transportation to your resort or hotel.
-If you stay at Villa Punto de Vista, we can arrange for an experienced, bi-lingual chauffeur to be waiting for you with a private luxury van.
+If you stay at the Villa Punto de Vista Estate, we can arrange for an experienced, bilingual chauffeur to be waiting for you with a private luxury van.
 You can also fly closer to the villa by taking a regional flight from SJO to the Quepos Regional Airport.
 Costa Rica has 27 regional airports, so once you’re in the country, you can opt to travel by air from destination to destination.

 Costa Rica is beautiful year-round, but if you’re trying to decide when to go, you should consider the seasonal changes in the climate.
 Costa Rica has two alternating seasons: